nextflow-io/nextflow/docs/operator.md

 : When specified, group rows into *chunks* with the given size (default: none).

 `charset`
 : Parse the content with the specified charset, e.g. `UTF-8`.
+See the list of [standard charsets](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/nio/charset/StandardCharsets.html) for available options.

 `decompress`
-: When `true`, decompresses the content using the GZIP format before processing it (default: `false`).
-Files with a `.gz` extension are decompressed automatically.
+: When `true`, decompress the content using the GZIP format before processing it (default: `false`).
+Files with the `.gz` extension are decompressed automatically.

 `elem`
-: The index of the element to split when the operator is applied to a channel emitting lists or tuples (default: first file object or first element).
+: The index of the element to split when the source items are lists or tuples (default: first file object or first element).

 `header`
 : When `true`, the first line is used as the columns names (default: `false`).
 Can also be a list of columns names.

 `limit`
-: Limits the number of records to retrieve for each item from the input channel (default: no limit).
+: Limits the number of records to retrieve for each source item (default: no limit).

 `quote`
-: Use a custom character for quoting values (default: `''` or `""`).
+: The character used to quote values (default: `''` or `""`).

 `sep`
-: The character used to separate the values (default: `,`)
+: The character used to separate values (default: `,`)

 `skip`
-: Number of lines to ignore from the beginning when parsing the CSV content (default: `0`).
+: Number of lines to ignore from the beginning when parsing the CSV text (default: `0`).

 `strip`
-: Removes leading and trailing blanks from values (default: `false`).
+: When `true`, remove leading and trailing blanks from values (default: `false`).

 (operator-splitfasta)=